 Cut Out Simple Carbs

-Simple and highly processed carbs are a major contributor to weight gain and obesity .
-These are predominantly sugary carbs, but you'll also find them in highly refined grains like pasta, white bread, most breakfast cereals, and juices.
+According to a study by the National Institutes of Health (NIH), simple and highly processed carbs are a major contributor to weight gain and obesity.
+These are predominantly sugary carbs, but you'll also find them in highly refined grains like pasta, white bread, most breakfast cereals, and juices .